Close Reading with TEI (Text Encoding Initiative)

 - In n, put a full citation to the relevant source

 - In cert (short for certainty), put: high, medium, low or unknown

 - In ref, put the link to the website where you got the information to assess this claim.

 Alex Gill has made The Short and Sweet TEI Handout which you might want to explore as well.
-When you embark on encoding documents for your own research, here are some questions to think about to help you decide what kinds of tagging you'll need; these templates from HisTEI might be useful (open the whole project with OxygenXML for full functionality, but you can copy those templates in any editor).
+When you embark on encoding documents for your own research, Northeastern University has some questions to think about to help you decide what kinds of tagging you'll need; these templates from HisTEI might be useful (open the whole project with OxygenXML for full functionality, but you can copy those templates in any editor).

 Viewing Your Encoded Text

 To see your encoded text, make sure your